Post-traumatic stress disorder (PTSD) is caused by very stressful, frightening or distressing events.

 You may have constant negative thoughts about your experience.
 You may repeatedly ask yourself questions that prevent you from coming to terms with the event.
 For example, you may wonder why the event happened to you and if you could have done anything to stop it.
 This can lead to feelings of guilt or shame.

 Trying to avoid being reminded of the traumatic event is another key symptom of PTSD.
 This usually means avoiding certain people or places that remind you of the trauma.
 It could also mean that you avoid talking to anyone about your experience.

 You may try to push memories of the event out of your mind, or distract yourself with work or hobbies.

-You may also attempt to deal with your feelings by trying not to feel anything at all.
-This is emotionally numbing.
-This can lead to you becoming isolated and withdrawn.
-You may also give up pursuing activities you used to enjoy.
+You may not feel or express emotions.
+This is called emotional numbing.
+Over time you may become isolated and withdrawn.
+You may also stop doing things you used to enjoy.

 Hyperarousal (feeling 'on edge')

 PTSD can make you feel very anxious and you may find it difficult to relax.
 You may be constantly aware of threats and easily startled.
 This state of mind is hyperarousal.